lmnr-ai/lmnr-ts/README.md

 - `.event(name, value)` – for a pre-defined event with one of possible values.
 - `.evaluate_event(name, evaluator, data, env)` – for an event that is evaluated by evaluator pipeline based on the data.

-Note that to run an evaluate event, you need to crate an evaluator pipeline and create a target version for it.
+Note that to run an evaluate event, you need to create an evaluator pipeline and create a target version for it.

 Read our [docs](https://docs.lmnr.ai) to learn more about event types and how they are created and evaluated.